Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 A somewhat new technology called “hydraulic amplification” has made these systems more efficient.
 Think of it as a low-gearing system like on cars or bikes.
 Low water pressure is amplified into high water pressure by varying pumping cylinder diameters.

 Desalination systems do require maintenance.
 Proper maintenance will ensure your system will work for years without the need to replace parts.
-Forgetting a maintenance item will almost guarantee requiring replacement of the membrane prematurely or not having water when you need it most.
+Forgetting a maintenance item will almost guarantee to require replacement of the membrane prematurely or not having water when you need it most.

 Maintenance items require replacing seals, oiling pumps, replacing prefilters, flushing the system, and something called “pickling” where the membrane is flushed with a biocide.
 Especially in hot tropical climates, nasty growth can accumulate inside the system and will dramatically reduce efficiency, even after only a few days of non-use.